Hallicrafters' Super Pro Receiver

-Knobs - The Hallicrafters knobs are very ease to chip around the edges.
+Knobs - The Hallicrafters knobs are very easy to chip around the edges.
 The good news is that they are stock Hallicrafters knobs and easy to find replacements for.

-- Hopefully I've provided enough information for you to make a decision
+- Hopefully I've provided enough information to help you make a decision

 late-1951 up to early-1954 while Hammarlund built over 40 different